submariner-io/lighthouse/README.md

 ## Contribute

-We welcome any contributions and please refer [Contribution Guide](https://submariner-io.github.io/contributing/lighthouse/) for more details.
+We welcome any contributions.
+Please refer to the [Contribution Guide](https://submariner.io/contributing/) for more details.

 ## Build and Test